 Work-study jobs are available for you to make money that will end up in your bank account once a month.
 These are hourly jobs, but your income cannot be more than what your work-study reward is for the year.

 If you feel like this is not the right solution for your child, you can always encourage them to find a part-time job in the community to help bring in a little bit of extra money to help pay for school.
+Alternatively, they could find a side-hustle rather than an actual job.
+For example, they could use a wallet like eToro to invest in cryptocurrency.
+This test des eToro wallets (test of the eToro wallet) on the Kryptoszene website is a useful resource if you want to point them in this direction instead.
 In the end, any amount of money will be helpful when trying to pay for their college education.

 Claim Tax Credit